-- On a quarterly basis, the Governance and Sustainability Committee, with the assistance of the Corporate Secretary, will review the Related Party List and identify any entities that are director-related entities and that might provide services that could qualify as consulting, financial advisory, legal or accounting services under applicable rules and regulations.
-Such entities will be flagged on the list as "Type 2 Entities." - All senior officers shall notify the Corporate Secretary prior to authorizing or entering into any transaction involving the provision of consulting, financial advisory, legal or accounting services with a Type 2 Entity. - The Corporate Secretary and the chair of the Governance and Sustainability Committee, shall review the transaction to determine if it could impair the independence of the related director under the applicable rules and regulations of the New York Stock Exchange, the Securities and Exchange Commission and the Internal Revenue Code, the Irish Companies Act or other applicable standards. - Any transaction that could impair a director's independence under such standards shall be approved in advance by the Governance and Sustainability Committee.
-The Governance and Sustainability Committee will prohibit such a transaction if it determines it to be inconsistent with the interests of the Company and its shareholders.
+- On a quarterly basis, the Governance Committee, with the assistance of the Corporate Secretary, will review the Related Party List and identify any entities that are director-related entities and that might provide services that could qualify as consulting, financial advisory, legal or accounting services under applicable rules and regulations.
+Such entities will be flagged on the list as "Type 2 Entities." - All senior officers shall notify the Corporate Secretary prior to authorizing or entering into any transaction involving the provision of consulting, financial advisory, legal or accounting services with a Type 2 Entity. - The Corporate Secretary and the chair of the Governance Committee, shall review the transaction to determine if it could impair the independence of the related director under the applicable rules and regulations of the New York Stock Exchange, the Securities and Exchange Commission and the Internal Revenue Code, the Irish Companies Act or other applicable standards. - Any transaction that could impair a director's independence under such standards shall be approved in advance by the Governance Committee.